Evaluating a Sales Assessment Vendor

 What Assessment Vendors Aren’t Telling You

 You must be careful when looking for an assessment.
-You need to look at the original research to determine what the assessment measures, on what population (sales or non-sales) did the developer test it, and what type of validation did the developer use.
+You need to look at the original research to determine the assessment measures, on what population (sales or non-sales) did the developer test it, and what type of validation the developer used.

-According to the US Department of Labor’s Publication, called Testing and Assessment – An Employer’s Guide to Good Practices the best way to do this is to look at their study, called the “technical manual.”
+According to the US Department of Labor’s Publication, Testing and Assessment – An Employer’s Guide to Good Practices, the best way to do this is to look at their study, called the “technical manual.”

 When looking at the “technical manual,” the most important things to look for are: